Hamilton cycles in hypergraphs below the Dirac threshold: Hamilton 2-cycles in 4-graphs: odd-extremal case

 The following lemma is our Hamilton path connecting lemma which, under the assumption that every vertex of $H$ is good, allows us to choose a Hamilton path in $H$ with specified ends.
 From a broad perspective the proof is similar to that of Lemma~\ref{lem:evenextrhampathsplit}, but the construction of the `grid' is quite different, reflecting the fact that $H$ is odd-extremal rather than even-extremal.
+Since many calculations are similar, we will be more concise and primarily emphasise the differences.

 \begin{lemma} Adopt Setup~\ref{setup:oddextremal}, and suppose also that every vertex of $H$ is $\gamma$-good, and that \begin{enumerate}[label=(\roman*)] \item $n\equiv 6$ mod $8$ and $|A|-|B|\equiv 2$ mod $4$, or \item $n\equiv 2$ mod $8$ and $|A|-|B|\equiv 0$ mod $4$. \end{enumerate} If $s_1$ and $s_2$ are disjoint $\gamma$-good split pairs, then there exists a Hamilton path in $H$ whose ends are $s_1$ and $s_2$.
 Moreover, such a path can be found in time $O(n^4)$. \end{lemma}